Indian Ocean trade: Arikamedu

 The Periplus Maris Erythraei mentions a marketplace named Poduke (ch.
 60), which G.W.B.
 Huntingford identified as possibly being Arikamedu in Tamil Nadu, a centre of early Chola trade (now part of Ariyankuppam), about 3 km from the modern Pondicherry.
 Huntingford further notes that Roman pottery was found at Arikamedu in 1937, and archeological excavations between 1944 and 1949 showed that it was "a trading station to which goods of Roman manufacture were imported during the first half of the 1st century AD".

 Decline and legacy

 Following the Roman-Persian Wars, the areas under the Roman Byzantine Empire were captured by Khosrow II of the Persian Sassanian Dynasty, but the Byzantine emperor Heraclius reconquered them (628).
 The Arabs, led by 'Amr ibn al-'As, crossed into Egypt in late 639 or early 640 CE.
 This advance marked the beginning of the Islamic conquest of Egypt and the fall of ports such as Alexandria, which used to secure trade with the Indian subcontinent by the Roman world since the Ptolemaic dynasty.

-The decline in trade saw the ancient Tamil country turn to Southeast Asia for international trade, where it influenced the native culture to a greater degree than the impressions made on Rome.